JiyaPatil34/BridgeToSilence/README.md

 # BridgeToSilence
-Under the course of Design Thinking for Social Innovation, we have built a website of American Sign Language (ASL) for the students of deaf and dumb school.
+Under the course of Design Thinking for Social Innovation, we (team of 5) have built a website of American Sign Language (ASL) for the students of deaf and dumb school.